Academic library as a place for active learning, study and research

 The Library opened in 2004 with the foundation of the university, and in 2008, a new library was established.
 In 2014, the library was renamed to the “Nakajima Library” in honor of former President Mineo Nakajima, who contributed greatly to the university’s foundation.

-Currently, the library endeavors to construct a hybrid library system that enables users to seamlessly print materials and e-resources anytime and from any location.
-In addition, the library is continually striving to acquire more information resources and provide advanced services to support educational and research activities in the field of global liberal arts.
+The library offers a hybrid library system that enables users to seamlessly print materials and e-resources anytime and from any location.
+In addition, the library is continually striving to acquire more information resources and provide advanced services to support educational and research activities in the field of AILA: Applied International Liberal Arts.
 We welcome and are looking forward to visiting students, faculty, staff members, and community citizens to actively study and conduct research.

 Director of Library